Japanese Public Key Infrastructure (JPKI)

 - The system development cost for obtaining consent is reduced.

-- Benefits to the public
+- Merits to the general public

 Contact Information